The Restoration of Wittgenstein's Ledger Stone

 The Society was aware that the ledger stone was beginning to look stained, the stone tarnished and the lettering beginning to wear with a danger of becoming illegible.
 Several reports from BWS members in the summer of 2014 confirmed our determination to take action.

 BWS secretary, Dr. Ian Ground, was asked to investigate and identity options for conservation.
-After initial inquiries with the Parish an initial report was commissioned from the Parish Stonemason.
+After initial inquiries with the Parish a report was commissioned from the Parish Stonemason.

 The stonemason at the burial ground - Mr Eric Marland studied art restoration at the City and Guilds of London Art School before training with David Kindersley, who was a pupil of Eric Gill.
 Over the years he has guided many hundreds of visitors to Wittgenstein’s ledgerstone and has assiduously collected and stored the varied tokens often left there by visitors.
 One visitor from Vienna left him a rather special gift – a floor tile from the Wittgenstein Family house on Vienna's Alleegasse rescued as the building was demolished.